 - Maintain fair labor practices by opposing unfair advantages for union organizations

-Regulatory Environment – The Wichita Metro Chamber believes there must be certainty in the regulatory environment in order for business to grow and relocate in Kansas.
+Regulatory Environment – The Wichita Regional Chamber believes there must be certainty in the regulatory environment in order for business to grow and relocate in Kansas.

 - Support legislation that creates a state OSHA plan